 This hasn’t actually been stated by Savannah, but the firm’s chairman, Matthew King, said in October the aim was to “... create a commercial and corporate structure around the project which allows its market value to be properly recognised”.
 In the meantime, progress on Mutamba has been slow.
 After the last of three mining licences were formally awarded by the Mozambique government, the company set about “re-activating” its prefeasibility study including hiring specialists in permitting studies such as the environmental impact assessment.

 Then came Covid-19.
 That process of permitting has re-commenced but until a strategy is formulated which must ultimately find a way to finance Mutamba (especially as the shortest route to cash is through lithium), the project will probably remain in limbo.
 It’s a pity: pricing for mineral sands, such as ilmenite, is buoyant presently.

-LIFE OF DAVIDArcher not only has wide experience of the mining industry, but he has an interesting diversity of qualifications for a mining executive.
-He is a non-practising barrister of the Supreme Court of New South Wales, but holds a BEc degree, and is a fellow of the Australasian Institute of Mining and Metallurgy.
+Archer not only has wide experience in the mining industry, but he has an interesting diversity of qualifications, especially for a mining executive.
+He is a non-practising Barrister of the Supreme Court of New South Wales - he holds a B.Ec. degree - and is a fellow of the Australasian Institute of Mining and Metallurgy.
 He has been involved in mining for the past 30 years with particular expertise in the development and operation of copper/gold projects holding executive and non-executive positions in a number of listed companies.
-Currently he is the senior independent director of Anglo Pacific Group.
+Currently, he is the senior independent director of Anglo Pacific Group.
 He is the former MD and deputy chairman of Savage Resources.